FEntwumS/FEntwumS.NetlistViewer/README.md

 Currently, it is not possible to store the netlist when OneWare Studio is closed.
 Please close the tab and regenerate the netlist.

+## ERROR: GHDL standard is not set

+Please edit your project settings to include the used VHDL-Standard.

 ## ERROR: Module ... is not part of the design

 Please make sure that you have specified the correct device manufacturer and device family in the settings.